Congratulations to Mill City Farmers Market Charitable Fund’s 2021 Next Stage Grant awardees!

 - Vegetable market farm in Rosemont, MN

 - Grant awarded to purchase a tractor for mechanical cultivation on their 9-acre farm.
-The tractor will improve efficiencies and greatly reduce labor required to prep fields for planting.
+The tractor helped improve efficiencies and greatly reduced labor required to prep fields for planting.

 - Certified organic vegetable CSA and market farm in Milaca, MN